SeleniumHQ/docker-selenium/README.md

 ----
-The official documentation from seleniumHQ begins here:
+# -- The official documentation from seleniumHQ begins here --
 ----